Slimmed-down banks tighten belts on real estate

 LONDON/PARIS In summer 2007, French bank Societe Generale (SOGN.PA) drew up plans for a stylish glass building to house 3,500 traders at the foot of its twin-tower headquarters in La Defense, the business district of west Paris.

-The five-storey block of trading floors, each the size of half a soccer pitch, will open its doors later this year, but the bank will struggle to fill the 250 million euro (197 million pounds) structure since the intervening financial crisis forced it to cut 880 jobs in France.
+The five-storey block of trading floors, each the size of half a football pitch, will open its doors later this year, but the bank will struggle to fill the 250 million euro (195 million pounds) structure since the intervening financial crisis forced it to cut 880 jobs in France.

 "It's been such a saga," said one SocGen trader who is destined to move in.
 "We've been told that we may end up simply having to rent it out, or put in a gym if we can't fill it."